Agoric/agoric-sdk/packages/swingset-liveslots/src/vatstore-usage.md

 * `v6.vs.vc.2.skey3`: `{"body":"#\"$0.Alleged: foo\"","slots":["o+d9/1"]}`
 * `v6.vs.vc.2.skey4`: `{"body":"#\"$0.Alleged: foo\"","slots":["o+d9/2"]}`

 The key string for each entry (e.g. `skey1`) is formed by serializing the key object.
 Strings get a simple `s` prefix.
 Other objects use more complex encodings, designed to allow numbers (floats and BigInts, separately) to sort numerically despite the kvStore keys sorting lexicographically.
-See `packages/store/src/patterns/encodePassable.js` for details.
+See Endo [encodePassable.js](https://github.com/endojs/endo/blob/master/packages/marshal/src/encodePassable.js) for details.
 Object references involve an additional kvStore entry, to manage the mapping from Object to ordinal and back.

 For weak stores, the collection manager also maintains database keys of the form `vom.ir.${vref}|${collectionID}`, where in this case `${vref}` is the vref of a virtual object, store, import, or remotable, and `${collectionID}` is the collection ID of a weak store in which the given vref is used as a key.
 This is to enable the collection manager to locate and remove collection entries whose keys are being garbage collected.
 Note that mere presence or absence of such a key in the database is significant but the value associated with it is not.